lammesen/glowing-engine/README.md

 3. Ensure Postgres is running locally and create the DB: `mix setup`.
 4. Start the server: `mix phx.server` (HTTP `localhost:4000`, HTTPS `https://localhost:4001`).
 5. Visit `https://localhost:4001/users/register` to create the first account, then you’ll land on the auth-guarded home page.
+6. Open [`https://localhost:4001/devices`](https://localhost:4001/devices) to browse inventory, launch commands, and start bulk runs; monitor fan-out progress in real time at `/bulk/<ref>` once a job is enqueued.

+### Manually capturing UI screenshots
+1. Run `mix phx.server` in `net_auto/` so HTTPS endpoints are available.
+2. Sign in and visit `/devices`; select a few rows and open the bulk modal so both the table and dialog are visible.
+Use your OS shortcut (`⌘⇧4` on macOS, `Win+Shift+S` on Windows, `Shift+PrintScreen` on GNOME) to grab the screenshot.
+3. Kick off a bulk run to land on `/bulk/<ref>` and capture the progress dashboard the same way.
+Save the images under `docs/screenshots/` (gitignored) and attach them to PRs/issues as needed.

 *Need certificates?* Run `mix phx.gen.cert` inside `net_auto/` to refresh `priv/cert/*.pem` (ignored by git).